 Fushimi Inari has its torii gates donated by various wealthy families or businesses in the hope to get good luck from the God Inari.
 Inari Ōkami is the Japanese kami (God) of foxes, fertility, rice, tea and sake.
 Inari is also the principal kami of Shinto.

-Many go to Miyajima Island to see the glorious floating Shinto gate, but there is so much more to the island than meets the eye.
 Located just off the shores of Hiroshima, Miyajima is easily accessible via JR Ferry.
 If you have the Japan Rail Pass, this trip is included and it is free of charge.
 There are many ferries throughout the day, but unless you plan on sleeping on the island for the night, take note of the last ferry back to the mainland.

 Chill with tamed deer in Nara